cysouw/diathesis/text/c07_reflexive.md

 #### Notes {.unnumbered}

 The movement verb *schleichen* 'to sneak' [@next a] allows for a regular non-reflexive manner-of-movement diathesis [@next b], see [@sec:prepositions-manner-of-movement].
 However, curiously, it also allows for a reflexive manner-of-movement diathesis as discussed in this section [@next c].
 There is a subtle difference in meaning between these two uses that is not trivial to pin down.
-The example with the movement verb *schwimmen* 'to swim' [@nnext] suggests that with a reflexive pronoun the 'movement' can be more metaphorical.
+The example with the movement verb *schwimmen* 'to swim' [@nnext] suggests that with a reflexive pronoun the "movement" can be more metaphorical.

 ::: ex
 a.
 Ich habe geschlichen.